netlify/labs/features/api-authentication/documentation/README.md

 > **NOTE:** API Authentication is a **Beta** feature released through [Netlify Labs](https://www.netlify.com/blog/2021/03/31/test-drive-netlify-beta-features-with-netlify-labs/).
 Its functionality is subject to change.
 We strongly recommend not using it in any production and/or critical workflows.

 API Authentication is a new feature in Netlify that helps you simplify API authentication and token management.
+It enables you to remove the friction of having to re-write authentication code to connect to third-party APIs.

 Once you connect to one of the API providers available in the Beta release, you can use the authentication tokens from those in your builds and [Netlify Functions](https://www.netlify.com/products/functions/).
 These tokens are securely stored and available as environment variables.

 The API Authentication feature handles token refresh and scope management on your behalf, so you will not need to do anything extra to ensure that those work over time.